david-3lm/42_adventure/README.md

 # Disclaimer ༼ つ ◕_◕ ༽つ
-If you are taking part of a pool you can use this as a reference, but it's important to understand the code and on top of that, to enjoy de experience learning.
+If you are taking part of a pool you can use this as a reference, but it is important to understand the code, but above all, enjoy the experience.